dannguyen/journalism-syllabi/README.md

 <a href="http://courses.jmsc.hku.hk/jmsc6041spring2013/">Homepage</a> /
 <a href="http://courses.jmsc.hku.hk/jmsc6041spring2013/syllabus/">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course, given at the University of Hong Kong during January-February 2013, is an advanced look at how techniques from visualization, natural language processing, social network analysis, statistics, and cryptography apply to four different areas of journalism: finding stories through data minin...</em></p>
+        This course, given at the University of Hong Kong during January-February 2013, is an advanced look at how techniques from visualization, natural language processing, social network analysis, statistics, and cryptography apply to four different areas of journalism: finding stories through data minin
+        </small></p>

         <p>Instructors: Jonathan Stray</p>
     </td>
     <td>
-        University of Hong Kong
+        <small>University of Hong Kong</small>
     </td>
   </tr>